 Randa Achmawi is a journalist, political commentator and consultant on MENA region politics and inter-cultural affairs based in London and Cairo

-Maytham Akbar is an Investment Banker with Deutsche Bank.
+Maytham Akbar is an Investment Banker.
 Maytham has worked with the firm since 2005 following his Politics and Economics degree at the University of York.

 Haroun is a Kuwaiti/American investor based in London.
 He currently works with Goldman Sachs International in an investment role.